lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

-The following sections present how SCHC compresses some specific CoAP options.
+The following sections present how SCHC compresses some specific CoAP options, the different subsections are based on how SCHC will compress the options and not by the options behavior.

-If a new option is introduced in CoAP, the SCHC Rules MUST assign it a new Field ID to allow its compression.
-Otherwise, if no Rule describes this nes option, the SCHC compression is not achieved, and SCHC sends the CoAP header without compression.
+If CoAP introduces a new option, the SCHC Rules MAY be updated and the new Field ID description MUST be assigned to allow its compression.
+Otherwise, if no Rule describes this new option, the SCHC compression is not achieved, and SCHC sends the CoAP header without compression.

 ## CoAP Content and Accept options.